JacobLezberg/adventure-log/README.md

 Once you've installed the tools,
 1. Clone this repo.
 One way this can be done is by executing the command `git clone git@github.com:JacobLezberg/adventure-log.git` in the Terminal.
 1. In Obsidian, open the Vault (i.e. folder) located at `adventure-log/docs`.
-The `.obsidian` file should automatically be used to give you the proper settings, but if not, make sure that `Use [[Wikilinks]]` is enabled.
+The `.obsidian` file should automatically be used to give you the proper settings, but if not, make sure that `Use [[Wikilinks]]` is enabled and `New link format` is set to "Shortest path when possible".
 1. Make any edits you wish (more on that later).
 All of the D&D content should be inside the `docs` folder (`assets` is part of MkDocs Material theme, so don't worry about that for now).
 1. Preview your changes, if desired, by running `mkdocs serve` from the `adventure-log` directory.
 Assuming there are no errors, it will give you a local webpage that should mirror the one that would be deployed to GitHub Pages once you push your changes.
    1. You must install the python packages in order to run `mkdocs` locally.
 Required packages can all be installed at once with `py -m pip install -r requirements.txt`